jopakka/awas-project/README.md

 ### Code injections
 First, log in as any user (register first if you have not created an account yet)

-Then, in the main main, click on the "create product" button
+Then, in the main page, click on the "create product" button

 Enter any value into the title